cabforum/code-signing/docs/CSBR.md

 ### 4.9.13 Circumstances for suspension

-[EDITOR: This is a controversial issue because some CAs might allow suspension of Code Signing Certificates because the scope is different.
-Suggest adding an effective date if we are to include this requirement and subsequent statements in 4.9.14, 4.9.15, 4.9.16.]

 Effective 2023-09-15, the Repository MUST NOT include entries that indicate that a Certificate is suspended.

 ### 4.9.14 Who can request suspension